-The Cavachon is somewhat unique among smaller breeds in that it is a relatively quiet dog.
+The Cavachon is somewhat unique among smaller breeds because it is a relatively quiet dog.
 Although there are exceptions to the rule, most Cavachons defy the small “yappy dog” stereotype.

 About The Cavachon